Zusyaku/Themes-For-Blogger/README.md

 4. But if you want to copy your own template or someone else's, look at the top right corner of your computer screen and find the Backup/Restore button or if it's in English Backup/Restore.
 5. After you click the button, a popup window will appear as shown below.
 To continue click the Browse button.
 6. You will be asked to select the template file that you downloaded earlier, if you have found it, click the Open button.
-7. You will be returned to the popup window earlier, then click the Upload button.
+7. You will be returned to the popup window earlier, then click the Upload button

-8.
+#Theme Format File Is XML